landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 D5.
 Map Generation

 ### B) Data Management Plan (DMP)
-The data management plan for the Project can be found in the shared R drive at "R:\projects\BrBoMaster\DMPMaster".
+The data management plan for the Project can be found in the shared R drive at "R:\projects\BrBoMaster\DMPMaster\DMP_latest.doc".

 ### C) Data Description
 The aim of the project is use a wide range of disciplines to look at function and health of the Brian Booth Wetlands which lies along the Central Oregon Coast.
 To do this, 12 people from 5 departments and one government agency will collect five datasets looking at different aspects of the same area.
 The datasets are as follow: